kidharb/multi_agent_path_planning/README.md

 # Multi-Agent path planning in python

+# This fork attempts to implement the paper https://www.ijcai.org/Proceedings/2019/0006.pdf aka Multi Agent Pathfinding with continuous time.
+The paper mentions that CBS must be converted to Continuous (C) CBS and that there also be a modification to the SIPP algorithm.
+I will attempt to do the modifications.

 # Introduction
 This repository consists of the implementation of some multi-agent path-planning algorithms in Python.
 Two methods, namely Safe-Interval Path Planning, and Conflict-Based Search are implemented.
 Later,